 Upcoming ICS Training Opportunities

-ICS Courses are offered regularly by the Division of Emergency Management and Homeland Security.
+ICS Courses are offered regularly by Vermont Emergency Management and within our Firefighter I, II, and I/II programs.

 Information on the National Incident Management System (NIMS)